The 92nd Street Ferryhouse (1920-1936)

 East River Drive Triborough Bridge Marker (Below)

 In 1936, the Astoria Ferry was named the Rockaway, and it ran every 20 minutes across the river.
 A round trip cost 5 cents.
-On July 15th of that year, Mayor Fiorello LaGuardia gave Rockaway commuters 60 days to find other means of transportation.
-He had agreed to turn over the land to the Triborough Bridge Authority to develop a parkway.
-The Mayor didn’t have much of a choice.
+In July of that year, Mayor Fiorello LaGuardia gave Rockaway commuters 60 days to find other means of transportation.
+He had agreed to turn over the land to the Triborough Bridge Authority to develop an expressway.
+The expressway would cost 10x the price.
+Commuters pleaded with the city to save the service.
+But the Mayor didn’t have much of a choice.
 Just four days earlier, he watched a miracle occur upriver.

-Mayor LaGuardia’s reputation as an effective public official had never been more secure, and it was fastened tightly to that of Moses.
-Moses was unparalelled in his ability to deliver projects.
-But that which made Moses indispensable made him loyal to no one, including LaGuardia.
+Mayor LaGuardia’s reputation as an effective public official had never been more secure, but it was fastened tightly to that of Moses.
+Unparalelled in his ability to deliver projects, Moses was indispensable, but loyal to no one.
 When the Mayor asked Moses to allow the Rockaway ferry service 60 days, Moses decided to fastrack construction for the bridge’s approach himself.

 July 11th, 1936.
 Opening Day of the Triborough Bridge